Time 30

 James 1:22–25 (HCSB)

-The Bible reminds us that when we read the Bible, we are to put it into practice.
-We need to remember who we are, and how to apply the Bible in our lives.
-The result is good works, and being blessed in what you do.
+The Bible emphasizes the importance of putting its teachings into practice.
+We must not only remember who we are, but also how to apply the Bible in our daily lives.
+This leads to good deeds and blessings in all that we do.

-It is amazing that this verse talks so positively about the Bible.
-It is called the perfect law of freedom.
-Many people see the word of God as a law of slavery.
-But sin is deceptive.
-Sin is the one that enslaves us to keep on sinning, but obeying God’s law frees as from the slavery of sin.
-Sometimes we forget how good God and his word actually is, and this is a real problem with our own memory.
+It is astonishing how this verse speaks so positively about the Bible.
+It is described as the perfect law of freedom.
+Many people view God’s word as a law that enslaves us.
+However, sin is deceptive.
+It is sin that enslaves us and compels us to continue sinning, whereas obeying God’s law liberates us from the bondage of sin.
+Sometimes, we forget the true goodness of God and his word, and this becomes a genuine issue with our own memory.